f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT            |                                                                                          |
 +------------------+------------------------------------------------------------------------------------------+

-The receive power threshold for a specific transceiver has reached a theshold indicating ether rx pwr high alarm status, rx pwr high warn status, rx pwr low alarm status, or rx pwr low warn status.
+The receive power threshold for a specific transceiver has reached a threshold indicating ether rx pwr high alarm status, rx pwr high warn status, rx pwr low alarm status, or rx pwr low warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

 Here is an example of a rxPwr trap for Lanes: 1,2,3,4 Receiver power low warning on portgroup2.
-The first trap is an **alertEffect=1** indicating an warning condition, and the second trap is an **alertEffect=0** indicating an warning clear condition.
+The first trap is an **alertEffect=1** indicating an warning condition, and the second trap is an **alertEffect=0** indicating a warning clear condition.

 .. code-block:: bash